 - Simple Occupation.
 This rule is followed by most states today.
 Here, ‘hostile’ is defined as the simple occupation of the land.
 The squatter doesn’t have to know that the land belongs to someone else.

 - Awareness of Trespassing.
 This rule requires that the trespasser be aware that his or her use of the property amounts to trespassing.
-They have to know that they have no legal right to be on the property.
+They must know that they have no legal right to be on the property.

 Actual possession means that the squatter must be physically present on the property.
 They must treat the property as if they were an owner.
 This can be established through the documentation of any beautification efforts, maintenance, or other measures taken to improve the area.